 Here I will post the rantings and the ramblings of a wild woman.
-This is my first public attempt at vulnerability and openness.
-I've never had a blog before, so please bare with me as I work through numerous technical and personal hurdles.
-I'll get there.
+This is my first public attempt at vulnerability and openness, so please bare with me as I work through numerous technical and personal hurdles.
 In the meantime, I hope you enjoy reading.
 Comments and questions are always welcome, just post below the article or message me here.

 The following discusses the death of a baby.
 My beloved sun Kali Ra Iman.
 When you re-read the title of this piece, your knee jerk reaction may be one of disbelief and contempt for the statement "I will be not grieve for you."
 How could a mother not grieve the death of her firstborn son?!
 Deep breath, friends.
 Here we go...

 My heart is broken open for every mother denied the opportunity to move through her grief with intuition as her compass.
 After enduring the death of a child the very last thing a family needs is for the sacred time of caring for their dead to be stripped from them as well… [O]ur society has forgotten how to hold space for a mother's grief.
 Instead we have become proficient at dictating the parameters of her experience.